MAP9900/Convoy-Predictor-Project/README.md

 # Convoy Predictor

 ## Overview
-Convoy Predictor is a data and modeling project focused on WWII Atlantic convoy operations.
-The repository includes data ingestion and cleaning utilities, feature engineering pipelines, modeling experiments, and reporting assets.
+Convoy Predictor is an end-to-end data science project centered on WWII Atlantic convoy operations.
+It covers data acquisition, cleaning, feature engineering, modeling, and reporting, with a focus on predicting convoy risk and analyzing historical drivers of sinkings.

+## Highlights
+- Full pipeline ownership: scraping raw data, validating inconsistencies, engineering features, and training models.
+- Multi-model experimentation with reusable evaluation utilities and saved artifacts for reproducibility.
+- Practical focus on interpretability and decision thresholds, with plots for ROC/PR and feature importance.
+- Strong data hygiene: cross-source consistency checks and curated processed datasets.
+- Clear project organization: scripts, notebooks, reports, and artifacts separated by purpose.

 ## Project Map
 See `SCRIPTS.md` for a concise map of the top-level folders and the purpose of each script.